howardsolutions/docker-bootdev/README.md

 - Container: an INSTANCE of a virtualized read-write environment

-- Image: A READ-ONLY DEFINITION of a CONTAINER
+- Image: A READ-ONLY DEFINITION of a CONTAINER, a definition of the APP and EVERYTHING it needs to run.

 - A CONTAINER is basically an IMAGE that's ACTIVELY RUNNING.